storj-archived/kfs/README.md

 ![Frequency Distribution](https://github.com/pgerbes1/kfs/raw/master/img/xor_metric_distribution.png)

-As the node reaches capacity, some buckets will fill sooner than others.
+Even with a uniform distribution, as the node reaches capacity some buckets will fill sooner than others.
 Offers that would be sorted into these buckets should be declined and relayed to other nodes.

 Constants
 ---------